Pavel Tsitsianov

 Born in Moscow to a Georgian noble family that had lived in Russia for two generations, he entered military service at a young age and fought in the Russo-Turkish War of 1768–1774, the 1794 Polish uprising and the Persian expedition of 1796.
 Tsar Alexander I appointed him commander of Russian forces in the Caucasus in 1802.
 He solidified Russian rule in the region, compelling local rulers and communities to submit to the Tsar and often campaigning against them.
 He expanded Russian possessions south of the Caucasus westward to the Black Sea and continued Russia's southward expansion.
 He successfully captured the city of Ganja (in modern-day Azerbaijan), triggering a conflict with Qajar Iran.
 He then continued south into the Erivan Khanate (in modern-day Armenia), where his outnumbered forces fought a number of battles with the Iranian army but were forced to retreat.
 He secured the submission of a number of the khanates of the Caucasus to Russian rule.
 In February 1806, he attempted to negotiate the surrender of the Khanate of Baku but was lured into a trap by the local khan and killed.

 Tsitsianov has been credited with playing a foundational role in establishing Russian rule in the South Caucasus; he was universally lauded in Russian sources and often admired by Europeans as well.
 He has been described as a brave and energetic leader but also as cruel and overbearing.
-He was despised and feared by many Caucasian Muslims and Iranians for his brutal actions and regarded as a traitor by many Georgians for his role in strengthening Russian rule over the country.
+He was despised and feared by many Caucasian Muslims and Iranians for his brutal actions.
 He held all "Asiatics" in contempt and believed that force and assimilation were the only reliable means to secure Russian control over local populations.
 Many of his methods were followed by later Russian leaders in the Caucasus.
 According to Walter Richmond, Tsitsianov "set in motion the brutality that was the hallmark of subsequent Russian efforts to conquer the North Caucasus."